scarv/sca3s-harness/README.md

    `REPO_HOME`
    is set appropriately.

-5. Select the device and target implementation (implying the driver and kernel) types by setting the environment variables `DEVICE` and
+5. Select the board and target implementation (implying the driver and kernel) types by setting the environment variables `BOARD` and
    `TARGET`
    appropriately,
    e.g., via

    ```
-   export DEVICE="scale/lpc1313fbd48"
+   export BOARD="scale/lpc1313fbd48"
    export TARGET="block"
    ```